 It won't be long until we're unpacking our tailored coats again but for now, we are layering lighter and more comfortable pieces of clothing.
 Whether you’re having a puffball sleeve moment or keep things classic in a slip, the best summer dresses are back.
 From Scandi-style maxis to cute mini dresses and trendy midis they add an element of fun and keep you cool.
 For the more adventurous, this is the perfect time to play with prints however a simple color-palette of black, white and the odd feature color—like an olive green—is always a safe bet.

 While fitted trouser and jean silhouettes will always have a place on the style agenda, 2021 is the year when wider, looser strides are set to make a comeback.
 This is excellent news for us, as they’re just as comfortable as the leggings and joggers we’ve been living in.
 Worried they'll look oversized?
 Pair them with a fitted top and belt them at the waist.

 When you think about work clothes, starchy white shirts probably come to mind.
 And while we’ll always be fans of the classic shirt, lightweight blouses in silky fabrics look just as slick but feel significantly more effortless and less rigid.
 Neutral colors will, of course, serve you well, but don't feel obliged to play it safe—prints and bright hues will make an impact.

 7. The elegant flat shoe

 If your job calls for you to be on your feet for a lot of the day, or the thought of not wearing slippers fills you with anxiety, a pair of flats provides the solution.
 A pointed toe never fails to look fancy, but the flat sole makes them almost as comfortable as your trusty Uggs.
+We're not fully into the throngs of winter, so a simple sock/sandal combo works.
 Why not add a sheepskin insole for maximum cozy appeal?
 Yes, they do exist, and they’re game-changing.

 The comfortable and stylish solution